Skip to main content

 Diversity, Equity, and Inclusivity

 The Department of Physics and Astronomy strives to foster a diverse, equitable, and inclusive environment for its faculty, staff, and students.
-This page describes the principles the department seeks to advance, gives resources for department members, and describes activities carried out in the department.

-To contact the department about anything related to diversity, equity, and inclusivity, please email us at physicsDEI@mail.wvu.edu.
+This page describes the principles we seek to advance, offers resources for department members, and describes activities carried out in the Department.
+To contact the Department about any questions or concerns related to diversity, equity, and inclusivity, please email us at physicsDEI@mail.wvu.edu.

 Principles

-Equity: fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
+Equity is the fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
 Improving equity involves increasing justice and fairness within the procedures and processes of institutions or systems, as well as in their distribution of resources.
 Tackling equity issues requires an understanding of the root causes of outcome disparities within our society.

-Inclusion: act of creating environments in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
+Inclusion is the act of creating environments in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
 An inclusive and welcoming climate embraces differences and offers respect in words and actions for all people.
 It’s important to note that while an inclusive group is by definition diverse, a diverse group isn’t always inclusive.
 Increasingly, recognition of unconscious or ‘implicit bias’ helps organizations to be deliberate about addressing issues of inclusivity.

-The department seeks to carry out its educational, research, and service missions in support of the WVU land-grant mission in a manner consistent with the goals of fostering a diverse, equitable, and inclusive environment in all aspects of department life.
+The Department seeks to carry out its educational, research, and service missions in support of the WVU land-grant mission in a manner consistent with the goals of fostering a diverse, equitable, and inclusive environment in all aspects of department life.

 What do I need to know if I have a DEI/Title IX concern or issue?

-Who do I talk to or what can I do if I have a DEI/Title IX concern or issue?
+Who do I talk to, or what can I do, if I have a DEI/Title IX concern or issue?

-• If your concern or issue is about a violation of Title IX policies, you can File a Title IX Report
+• If your concern or issue is about a violation of Title IX policies, you can File a Title IX Report.

 • A trusted friend or colleague